About The Potter's Studio

 Community Outreach

-Cultural Hotspot was created by the City of Toronto almost 10 years ago.
-The goal was to highlight the Arts outside of the downtown core.
-As part of the City of Toronto's Cultural Hotspot initiative, The Potter's Studio made a proposal through the SPARK Partnership Projects for funding to develop and carry out programming that supports and enhances arts in the community.
-The project is free to participants.
+Cultural Hotspot was conceived more than ten years ago by the City of Toronto to highlight the Arts outside of the downtown area.
+The Potter’s Studio applied for and received a grant through the Spark Partnership Project to develop programming that supports and enhances arts in the community.

-The Potter's Studio partnered with the North York Women's Shelter in 2022.
+The Potter’s Studio partnered with the North York Women’s Shelter in 2022.
 Using clay, participants were able to sculpt and hand-build items for their own use.
-The Social Workers were impressed with the therapeutic effects the activities provided for the participants.
+In turn, this provided therapy for the participants.

-As well, The Potter's Studio partnered with the Neighbourhood Organization to work with the Violence Against Women Group.
-Volunteers from the Potter's Studio are organizing several clay workshops where women can develop some hand-building skills with clay.
+As well, The Potter’s Studio partnered with The Neighbourhood Organization to work with the Violence Against Women Group.
+Volunteers from The Potter’s Studio organized a series of clay workshops where women can develop some hand-building skills using clay.

-The Potter’s Studio wants to thank the City of Toronto for the opportunitiy to celebrate, promote and grow community arts in our neighbourhood.
+The Potter’s Studio wants to thank the City of Toronto for the opportunities to celebrate, promote and grow community arts in our neighbourhood.